altsan/qe-text-editor/README.md

 Message file sources for various languages are in the language/ subdirectory.
 These can be translated using QtLinguist or a text editor.
-To make sure the files are in sync with the latest English sources before translating, run `lupdate qe.pro`.
-To compile the message files, run `lrelease qe.pro'.
-(On OS/2, both of these may require the %UNIXROOT%/usr/lib/qt4/bin directory to either be be prefixed to the command, else be in your PATH.
-On Linux, they are normally available on the path.)
+To make sure the files are in sync with the latest English sources before translating, run `lupdate qe.pro` (see the note above about the path to the Qt4 binaries).

 Help file source in help/ should also be translated.
 Copy qe.ipf to either qe_xx.ipf or qe_xx_yy.ipf (where 'xx' is the two-letter ISO code for your